-Development Authority means the body established by bylaw to act as the Development Authority in accordance with sections 623(b) or (c) and 624 of the MGA and may include the Development Officer or other Designated Officer, the Municipal Planning Commission or the Council of the Town of Fort Macleod.
+Development Authority means the body established by bylaw to act as the Development Authority in accordance with section 623(b) of the MGA and may include the Development Officer or other Designated Officer, the Municipal Planning Commission or the Council of the Town of Fort Macleod.

-Development Officer means a person appointed as the Development Officer pursuant to section 624 df the MGA, the Town's Development Authority Bylaw and this Land Use Bylaw.
+Development Officer means a person appointed as the Development Officer pursuant to the Town's Development Authority Bylaw and this Land Use Bylaw.